yordanosd/rainbows/README.md

 puts color_lookup[mix_colors([0,125,0],[0,0,255])]
 ```

+**think**: Why did we choose to use arrays where we used arrays and hashes where we used hashes?
+If you would have made a different data type choice, what and why would you have done differently?

 ## Array of Hashes

 Ok, so now let's start meshing together arrays and hashes and see what happens.